Chromite: Applications

 Chromite can be used as a refractory material because it has a high heat stability.
 The chromium extracted from chromite is used in chrome plating and alloying for production of corrosion resistant superalloys, nichrome, and stainless steel.
 Chromium is used as a pigment for glass, glazes, and paint, and as an oxidizing agent for tanning leather.
 It is also sometimes used as a gemstone.

-Usually known as chrome, it is a very essential industrial metal.
-It is hard and resistant to corrosion.
-This is used for things such as nonferrous alloys, the production of stainless steel, chemicals that process leather, and the creation of pigments.
-Stainless steel usually contains about 18 percent of chromium.
-The chromium in the stainless steel is the material which hardens making it resilient to corrosion.

-A lot of car design like decorations are chromium plated.
-Superalloys that contain chromium allow jet engines to run under high-high stress, in a chemically oxidizing environment, and in high-temperature situations.
+Most shiny car trim is chromium plated.
+Superalloys that contain chromium allow jet engines to run under high stress, in a chemically oxidizing environment, and in high-temperature situations.

 Porcelain tile pigmentation

 Porcelain tiles are often produced with many different colours and pigmentations.
 The usual contributor to colour in fast-fired porcelain tiles is black (Fe,Cr)_{2}O_{3} pigment, which is fairly expensive and is synthetic.
 Natural chromite allows for an inexpensive and inorganic pigmentation alternative to the expensive (Fe,Cr)_{2}O_{3} and allows for the microstructure and mechanical properties of the tiles to not be substantially altered or modified when introduced.